-Nigel Melican has forty years' hands-on experience in all facets of the tea industry, providing technical guidance to clients in 32 countries and 6 continents – from green tea feasibility in Australia to tea extracts in Zimbabwe, experience that GTI is grateful to be able to tap.
+Nigel Melican has over forty years of hands-on experience in all facets of the tea industry.
+Ranging from green tea feasibility in Australia to tea extracts in Zimbabwe, Nigel has provided technical guidance to clients in 32 countries and 6 continents and his experience is knowledge that GTI is grateful to be able to tap into.
 Most recently, Nigel has progressed from assisting large-scale commodity tea production to concentrating on helping develop non-traditional tea growing origins in the USA and Europe – and solving the challenges of growing specialty teas under marginal conditions.

 Nigel is the owner of Ireland-based Teacraft Technical Services, founded in 1990, supplying specialist technical support and consultancy to clients worldwide in such areas as tea husbandry, processing, mechanization, systems management, value addition, artisanal tea processing, marketing, and training.
 Winner of the World Tea Expo John Harney Lifetime Achievement Award in 2018, he is also co-founder of the US League of Tea Growers, and President of the European Specialty Tea Association.